 But a more serious concern are the long-term health problems that toxic black mould causes.
 If left untreated, the mould leads to breathing difficulties and can also exacerbate existing breathing conditions such as asthma.
 It affects concentration levels, sometimes to the point of causing memory loss.
 It may also stop the immune system from functioning normally and can also cause issues with bladders and kidneys.

 Tackling toxic black mould means cleaning any areas where it grows.
 Fixing leaks and building-related moisture issues also helps.
 It is this latter problem that is of such major concern to the industry.

 As mentioned, the problem of leaking buildings is much larger than many may believe.
 Up to 85% of buildings built since 2000 may have problems.
 This is an indictment of the lax standards some companies follow in their efforts to build as fast as possible.

-That quote speaks volumes.
-A lack of reporting may lead to many regulators assuming that there isn’t a problem.
+This quote speaks volumes.
+A lack of reporting may lead to many regulators assuming that there is not a problem.
 Without reliable data, there’s not enough information to justify changing the regulations.
 As a result, leaks go undetected and often don’t lead to repercussions for the builders responsible.

 All of this contributes to the rising number of cases of leaky building syndrome.

 Leaky building syndrome refers to how watertight a building is.
 If the building does not provide adequate draining and water deflections, it is more likely to suffer from leaky building syndrome.

 It is a problem that designers must work on from the moment they start developing their buildings.
 In fact, it often comes down to faulty design or failing to use compliant louvre windows, just as much as non-compliant building materials.
 Certain building designs lend themselves more to leaks than others.
 They do not handle drainage well or they allow water to get inside without any means of escape.